yastn/yastn_benchmarks/README.md

-# benchmarks
+# Benchmarks of YASTN
-Benchmarks of YASTN
+This repository contains a few benchmarks for [YASTN](https://github.com/yastn/yastn)